deatrich/linux-home-server/appendix.md

 ls /                 Shows a listing of the base of the file system

-ls /root             Try to show a listing of the superuser's home directory
+ls /root             Try to show a listing of the super-user's home directory

 sudo ls /root        Enter your password to show that listing